voyagermesh/voyager/docs/user-guide/certificate/create-with-custom-provider.md

   acmeStagingURL: <Your custom ACME Server URL>
 ```

-For testing purpose you may use `https://acme-staging.api.letsencrypt.org/directory` as `acmeStagingURL`
+For testing purpose you may use Let's Encrypt's staging URL `https://acme-staging.api.letsencrypt.org/directory` as `acmeStagingURL`

 In this example the domains DNS providers are `googlecloude`.
 Example Test `test-gcp-secret` should look like
 ```yaml